It is hard to figure the difference between a category, type, and class of aircraft when pilots first start out.

 Click here to get the FAA’s list of type ratings to figure out what the different aircraft will translate to on your FAA license.

 Helicopters generally don’t have type ratings because they usually don’t weigh more than 12,500 pounds.
 Click here to get the list of FAA type ratings and scroll to the bottom for helicopters.

 Here is a screenshot of the helicopters with type ratings.

 Notice the UH-60 Blackhawk will go on the FAA license as an “S-70” type.

-Some people think you need a type rating to fly a R-22, but that’s not true.
+For example, pilots often think you need a “type” rating to fly an R-22 helicopter, but that’s not true.
 The FAA requires you to have “special training” to fly the R-22 or R-44.
 You can read more about the SFAR 73-2 by clicking here.

 NOTE: “type” ratings mean different things in the international community.
-Europe and Australia almost always requires you to get checked out in every aircraft you fly.
+Europe and Australia almost always require you to get checked out in every aircraft you fly.

-Final comment: please be careful before you go around saying you need a “type” rating to fly a certain aircraft.
+Please be careful before you go around saying you need a “type” rating to fly a certain aircraft.
 A lot of time this isn’t true.
-Do your homework.
+Here are some interesting exceptions.